wso2/docs-is/en/identity-server/next/docs/guides/users/attributes/mobile-verification-on-update.md

-# Enable Mobile Number Verification for an Updated Mobile Number
+# Enable mobile number verification for an updated mobile number

 Mobile number verification on update ensures that when a user changes their primary mobile number, an SMS OTP is sent to the new number for verification.
 The existing primary number remains unchanged until the new one is successfully verified.
 If multiple mobile numbers per user support is enabled, users can maintain several verified numbers and designate one as the primary number as needed.

-!!! warning "Important"
+!!! note
     - This feature can be invoked via a PUT/PATCH request to the SCIM 2.0 /Users endpoint or /Me endpoint.
     - The verification on update capability is **only** supported for the `http://wso2.org/claims/mobile` and `http://wso2.org/claims/verifiedMobileNumbers` claims.
     - An SMS OTP verification is not triggered if the mobile number to be updated is the same as the previously verified mobile number of the user.

-!!! note
+    - Triggering a mobile verification is skipped if the `verifyMobile` claim is not set to true when `UseVerifyClaim` config is enabled.
-    By default, multiple email and mobile per user support is enabled.
+    - By default, multiple email and mobile per user support is enabled.
 Add the following property to the above `deployment.toml` config to disabled this server wide and restart the server.
         ```toml
         [identity_mgt.user_claim_update]
         enable_multiple_emails_and_mobile_numbers = false
         ```
----

-## Configuring SMS Providers
+## Prerequisites

-Configurations related to SMS providers are located under the **Email & SMS** section.
+### Configurations related to SMS providers are located under the **Email & SMS** section.

-### Supported Providers
+#### Supported Providers

 {{ product_name }} supports Twilio, Vonage, or custom SMS providers by default.
 To learn how to configure each provider, please see the relevant section.